geoffroypeeters/deeplearning-101-audiomir_book/_build/html/_sources/task_autotagging_Frontend.md

 It contains 21.108 files of 30s duration, each with multiple (**multi-label**) tag labels among 50 classes ('guitar', 'classical', 'slow', 'techno', 'strings', 'drums', 'electronic', 'rock', 'fast', 'piano', ...)

 - [RWC-Popular-Chord (AIST-Annotations)](https://staff.aist.go.jp/m.goto/RWC-MDB/AIST-Annotation/){cite}`DBLP:conf/ismir/GotoHNO02`, {cite}`DBLP:conf/ismir/Goto06`
-accessible online with the permission of Masataka Goto for the specific purpose of this tutorial.
+This dataset was made accessible online with the permission of Masataka Goto for the specific purpose of this tutorial.
 For any other use, please contact Mastaka Goto for auhtorization.
+The RWC dataset is one of the earliest and remains one of the most comprehensive datasets, featuring annotations for genre, structure, beat, chords, and multiple pitches.